 Students are graded based on: a) their presentation, b) a short (13-16 pages) report that they write on the subject, and c) their participation in post-presentation discussions.
 So, attendance is required to pass the course.

 The date for the first meeting can be seen from the table above.
 In the session, all possible topics are presented.
 The presentations will start two to four weeks after the preliminary meeting; two presentations in each meeting.
-If you are unable to attend this preliminary meeting, please write to email to email@example.com.
+If you are unable to attend this preliminary meeting, please write to email to either of the instructors.

 Important note: If there are more than 12 participants on the preliminary meeting, students who have chosen the seminar on ILIAS have priority.
 If you are on the waiting list, you will get access to the ILIAS page shortly before this meeting will start.

-This is a MSc Seminar, although motivations students in their 5th semester and beyond should be able to participate.
+This is a MSc Seminar, although motivated students in their 5th semester and beyond should be able to participate.

 Since this seminar has no topics to introduce the basics of deep learning, fundamental knowledge is required.

-Our topic list is currently work in progress, and will be uploaded to Ilias before the first meeting.
+Our topic list can be found in our Ilias course.
 You can get access to the most resources with an online-search from the university network (computer science pools, ZDV pools, VPN-client, etc.).
 For the literature search, it is recommended to use Google Scholar, Citeseer, arXiv.
 For very recent submissions on arXiv, click here.
 If a paper is published in CVPR or ICCV, you can find it on CVF open access.
 NIPS proceedings can be reached here.
 Also, you can download the PDFs from authors' webpages.